syncfusion-content/flutter-docs/Flutter/radial-gauge/radial-gauge-title.md

 ## Text Alignment

-You can align the title text content horizontally to the near, center, or far to the chart using the [`alignment`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeTitle/alignment.html) property of[`title`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeTitle-class.html).
+You can align the title text content horizontally to the near, center, or far to the gauge using the [`alignment`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeTitle/alignment.html) property of[`title`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeTitle-class.html).

 {% highlight dart %}